PierSic-dev/Calculator-UIKit-/README.md

-# Calculator-UIKit-
+# Calculator app with UIKit and SwiftUI
-Recreating the iOS system calculator app with UIKit
+Recreating the iOS system calculator app with UIKit and SwiftUI to understand the differences between the 2 frameworks